richburroughs/dojo201904/dojo.md

 ![120%](images/boom.jpg)

-^Blast radius
+^-Blast radius
-The service or application, and what the impact to users is Number of hosts or containers (1 or 1000 hosts) Environment (production or staging)
+-The service or application, and what the impact to users is -Number of hosts or containers (1 or 1000 hosts) -Environment (production or staging)
+-Start small and expand

 ---

 #The goal is to experiment in Production

-^No other environment will be exactly like it ^Production environments have higher traffic and more data ^Things may be misconfigured in production
+^-No other environment will be exactly like it -Production environments have higher traffic and more data -Things may be misconfigured in production
-^But keep in mind blast radius
+-But keep in mind blast radius
-^Start in the environment most like production (probably staging) ^As Michael mentioned yesterday, depending on your industry you might not be able to do this, and that's ok
+-Start in the environment most like production (probably staging) -As Michael mentioned yesterday, depending on your industry you might not be able to do this, and that's ok

 ---

 ![fit](images/chaos_experiment_card.png)

-^Abort conditions - what would cause us to stop the experiment?
+^-Abort conditions - what would cause us to stop the experiment?
-^Increase in error rate or latency, moving towards an SLO violation ^Big red button
+-Increase in error rate or latency
+-moving towards an SLA or SLO violation
+-Getting certain alerts from your monitoring
+-Corralry is your tool has to have the Big Red Button -Could be a literal button or a command, but you have to be able to halt all experiments

 ---